mortonfox/dollar-general-add-all-coupons/README.md

 ## Introduction

 This is a Chrome extension that adds an "Add All Coupons" button to the Dollar General [Digital Coupons & Cash Back page](https://www.dollargeneral.com/deals/coupons).
-The Javascript action on this button will click on all the coupons in one shot, adding all of them to "My Coupons".
+The Javascript action on this button will click on all the coupons in one shot, adding all of them to "myDG Wallet".

 ## Installation